techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 ### Turn on Copilot for your Teams users

-After you have added CoPilot to Teams, you'll need to turn it on, enable transcriptions, and meeting recordings for your end users.
+When you want to add Copilot to Teams, you'll need to turn it on, enable transcriptions, and meeting recordings for your end users.
 After you turn it on, users will see the Copilot icon and options but transcription for meetings will also need to be turned on as well.

+To pin a Copilot icon to the Teams app, see (Pin Microsoft Copilot to the navigation bar)[/copilot/microsoft-365/pin-copilot].

 To turn on Copilot for your Teams users.